nolanlawson/pokedex.org/README.md

 An index of Pokémon, built as a client-side JavaScript webapp.
 Powered by ServiceWorker, PouchDB, [virtual-dom](https://github.com/Matt-Esch/virtual-dom), and web workers.

+See the [Introducing Pokedex.org](http://www.pocketjavascript.com/blog/2015/11/23/introducing-pokedex-org) blog post for details on the architecture.

 Developing
 ----